kuiperzone/PupNet-Deploy/README.md

     at command line.
     Example: SetupVersionOutput = true

+    ** SetupUninstallCommand **
+    Optional path and arguments to an additional file that should be executed before uninstall.
+    The command is executed at the installation path of your application.
+    This binds to the `[UninstallRun]` section of InnoSetup.
+    This is useful if your application has non-static configurable storage locations for data.

+    Example: HelloWorld.exe --uninstall

 ## FAQs & GOTCHAS <a name="faqs-gotchas"/>

 ### NETSDK1194: The "--output" option isn't supported <a name="NETSDK1194"/>